 The American economy entered a mild recession during the summer of 1929, as consumer spending slowed and unsold goods began to pile up, which in turn slowed factory production.
 Nonetheless, stock prices continued to rise, and by the fall of that year had reached stratospheric levels that could not be justified by expected future earnings.

 On October 24, 1929, as nervous investors began selling overpriced shares en masse, the stock market crash that some had feared happened at last.
 A record 12.9 million shares were traded that day, known as “Black Thursday.”

 Five days later, on October 29 or “Black Tuesday,” some 16 million shares were traded after another wave of panic swept Wall Street.
 Millions of shares ended up worthless, and those investors who had bought stocks “on margin” (with borrowed money) were wiped out completely.

 As consumer confidence vanished in the wake of the stock market crash, the downturn in spending and investment led factories and other businesses to slow down production and begin firing their workers.
 For those who were lucky enough to remain employed, wages fell and buying power decreased.

 Many Americans forced to buy on credit fell into debt, and the number of foreclosures and repossessions climbed steadily.
-The global adherence to the gold standard, which joined countries around the world in a fixed currency exchange, helped spread economic woes from the United States throughout the world, especially Europe.
+The global adherence to the gold standard, which joined countries around the world in fixed currency exchange, helped spread economic woes from the United States throughout the world, especially in Europe.

 Bank Runs and the Hoover Administration